Reverse discrimination (EU law): United Kingdom

 (a) the United Kingdom national is residing in an EEA State as a worker or self-employed person or was so residing before returning to the United Kingdom; and(b) if the family member of the United Kingdom national is his spouse or civil partner, the parties are living together in the EEA State or had entered into the marriage or civil partnership and were living together in that State before the United Kingdom national returned to the United Kingdom.
 (3) Where these Regulations apply to the family member of a United Kingdom national the United Kingdom national shall be treated as holding a valid passport issued by an EEA State for the purpose of the application of regulation 13 to that family member.

+Summary

+The following countries avoided reverse discrimination: Belgium, Cyprus, Czechia, Estonia, Greece, Hungary, Italy, Luxembourg, Malta, Portugal, Slovenia, Spain.

+The following countries created reverse discrimination: Bulgaria, Denmark, Finland, Germany, Ireland, Latvia, Norway (EEA), Sweden, United Kingdom (before leaving the EU).

+The following countries have an unclear status and/or information regarding them is missing: Austria, Croatia, France, Iceland (EEA), Liechtenstein (EEA), Lithuania, Netherlands, Poland, Romania, Slovakia, Switzerland (Schengen).